-One of the challenges of starting private practice is developing your practice policies and forms that go with it.
+One of the challenges of starting a private practice is developing your practice policies and the forms that go with them.
 There are tons of forms… just figuring out what you need can be daunting.
 Be patient as you work through the process and keep in mind you will need to edit them as your practice evolves (hint: don’t print too many copies at once).

 I started my practice in fall of 2014.
 I am still modifying forms and policies, as things change and new informed consents and policies are added to the ridiculously long list of forms private practice requires.

 This is one reason I switched to electronic health record (EHR) and chose Simple Practice.
 Charting and editing forms is so much easier.
 Still, the seemingly endless forms are required whether you are using paper or using an EHR with e-sign for a “paperless” chart.